Zee Magic

 Zee Magic is a French-language TV channel.
 The channel airs popular Zee TV shows dubbed in French and its prime target is the French-speaking audience in Africa.
 The channel started operation on 1 October 2015 on Canal Plus Overseas Platform after the success of Zee World, an English-language channel by ZEEL.
 In 2015 the channel was launched in the Indian Ocean (Réunion, Madagascar, Commores, Mauritius) on the Parabole Maurice Platform.
+It is also available via StarTimes and Orange.